On Assignment for the University of Michigan Department of Radiology News & Notes newsletter. Read below or request PDF.

 Spring 2026

-The program directors expressed their gratitude for the dedication and support of their administrative team that includes Erica Stein, MD, Program Director, Amy Spencer, Program Coordinator, Jessica Meyers, Fellowship and Medical Student Coordinator, and Sarah Goldie, Assistant Program Coordinator.
-“Everyone is a major contributor to the success of the program,” says Dr. Davenport.
-“There’s so much that needs to be done on a national basis, therefore we need to take a more authoritative role in creating long-lasting favorable outcomes.
+The track directors expressed their gratitude for the dedication and support of their whole team that includes Erica Stein, MD, Associate Residency Program Director, Janet Bailey MD, Associate Chair for Education, Amy Spencer, Program Coordinator, Jessica Meyers, Fellowship and Medical Student Coordinator, and Sarah Goldie, Assistant Program Coordinator.
+“The whole team contributes to the success of the program,” says Dr. Davenport.
+“There is a tremendous need for national leadership.
+Michigan Radiology will take a more authoritative role in creating long-lasting favorable outcomes.
 One of our mantras at U-M is to be the number one residency program in the country.
-We feel strongly that this formal leadership curriculum will compliment our medical training and help us achieve that goal.”
+We feel strongly that this formal leadership curriculum will complement our medical training and help us achieve that goal.”